- The notorious “Sharkcano”, known as the Kavachi Volcano, is in the Solomon Islands.

 The answer—quite surprisingly—is yes, they can!
 Not only do sharks survive in underwater volcanoes, but it seems that they thrive there.
 In fact, Kavachi’s entire marine community appears to be accustomed to its acidic, blistering hot water and frequent eruptions.

-Now, onto the bigger questions: Why would a shark want to live inside an underground volcano?
+Now, onto a bigger question: Why would a shark want to live inside an underground volcano?
 And what happens to the sharks when the volcano erupts?

 Why Would a Shark Want to Live Inside a Volcano?